supernalintelligence/supernal-interface/requirements/REQ-001-interactive-ui-widgets.md

 # Requirement: Interactive UI Widgets with Tool Decorators

 ## Description
-Create a section of standard UI elements (buttons, forms, inputs, radio buttons, checkboxes, etc.) that are directly wrapped with @Tool decorators.
-These widgets must interact directly with the underlying @Tool methods when clicked or interacted with, providing immediate visual feedback and state changes.
+Create a clean component zoo section showing standard UI widget examples (buttons, forms, inputs, radio buttons, checkboxes, etc.) that are directly wrapped with @Tool decorators.
+This should be a small sliver above the main interface - like a standard website component showcase.
+Each widget demonstrates direct @Tool method execution with immediate feedback.

 ## User Story
 As a developer testing the @supernal-interface system, I want to interact with standard UI widgets that are directly connected to @Tool decorated methods, so that I can see immediate results of tool execution and understand how the decorator system works in practice.